alema-r/Alessandro-Marcolini-Oniro/docs/allscenarios-quick-build.rst

 ..
 Note::

-   Depending on the configuration type, a single All Scenarios OS build could use around 100GB of disk space for downloads, temporary files, and build artifacts combined.
+   Depending on the configuration type, a single |main_project_name| build could use around 100GB of disk space for downloads, temporary files, and build artifacts combined.

 Initialize the build directory and run a build: